 - Go with an affordable publishing company so you can price your book reasonably within its genre.
 Look at other published books in the same genre, trim, and bulk to get an idea of common pricing and price your book accordingly.
 You don’t necessarily need to print the price on the cover but be consistent; your book should sell for the same price through every outlet.

 - Send people to us to buy your book!
 Send friends and family to us, and list us on your website as an outlet for your book with a link to our store’s website.
 Whenever you do publicity for your book list us as an outlet.
-People buying your book from us means we can buy more copies from you.
+People need to know we carry your book.
+We can’t buy copies from you unless people are buying them from us.
+If you’re sending people to online retailers we will not be able to carry your book.

 - Here is a link to a wonderful article called “How to Talk to a Bookseller: A 10-Step Guide for Authors” written by Melissa Lion who was a bookseller and the events coordinator at DIESEL, a bookstore in Oakland, California before leaving to write full time. http://www.bookweb.org/news/how-talk-bookseller-10-step-guide-authors